 On September 24, 1988, a jogger found the body of 19-year-old Estel Anthony Klann in Doan’s Creek in Cleveland, Ohio.
 Klann had been stabbed three times in the chest and his throat had been cut.

-Three men were charged with the murder: Thomas Michael Keenan, Joseph D’Ambrosio and Edward Espinoza.
+Three men were charged with the murder: Thomas Michael Keenan, Joe D’Ambrosio and Edward Espinoza.

 Espinoza pleaded guilty to manslaughter and testified against Keenan and D’Ambrosio, who were tried separately.
 In return, Espinoza was sentenced to 15 to 75 years in prison.

 D’Ambrosio, 26, went on trial before a three-judge panel in Cuyahoga Common Pleas Court on February 6, 1989.

 Paul “Stoney” Lewis testified for the prosecution that on the evening of Friday, September 23, 1998, he and Klann visited a tavern called The Saloon.
 There, he saw Keenan, a former employee of his, and he and Keenan left in Keenan’s truck to another bar called Coconut Joe’s.
 Not long after, Klann, Espinoza and D’Ambrosio arrived at Coconut Joe’s.

 Lewis testified that Espinoza got into a heated argument with Klann.
 Lewis said he left the bar alone sometime between 10:45 p.m. and 11:45 p.m.

 Espinoza testified that he and D'Ambrosio left the bar about 1:30 a.m. and went to D’Ambrosio’s apartment.
 As they arrived, Keenan drove up.
 He said Lewis had stolen some drugs from him and asked them to help him find Lewis to get the drugs back.

 Espinoza said he armed himself with a baseball bat and that D’Ambrosio picked up a knife.
 They then began driving around looking for Lewis.